SD-github21/Bikesharing/README.md

 ![image](https://user-images.githubusercontent.com/85533099/142352530-65190da4-9e53-4466-9e97-3c90eb2101a0.png)

 ## (3) Checkout Time for Users
 The next visualization in our story shows the length of time in minutes that bikes are checked out across all users in the customer population.
-The below graph suggests that the greatest usage occurs within the first hour time frame that a bike is checked out, with a peak occurring at the 5 minute mark and subsequently tapering down.
+The below graph suggests that the greatest usage occurs within the first hour time block that a bike is checked out, with a peak occurring at the 5 minute mark and subsequently tapering down.

 ![image](https://user-images.githubusercontent.com/85533099/142353454-656491be-ac98-46dc-b6fa-aa5a4766e600.png)